 Now that you’ve done the fun part of finding all the art, it’s time to put pencil to paper and make sure it will fit.
 I love seeing what it looks like but it’s hard to get the scale correct in picMonkey.
 I like to draw the squares on a piece of graph paper.

-There are many how to guides that recommend cutting brown paper to size of each image and taping those on the wall.
-This is a great idea, but I think graph paper gives me the same result with a lot less work.
+There are many how to guides that recommend cutting brown paper to the size of each image and taping those on the wall.
+This is a great idea, but I think graph paper is the easiest way.
+It gives me the same result with a lot less work.
 Here is my example.
 Each dot is 6 inches.

-Last step is to purchase all the art you selected and hang it up.
+Last step is to purchase all the art you selected and hang it.
 I’d love to see your efforts if you have made your own gallery wall.
 Post an image in the comments.

 If you want to learn more about building your own gallery wall check out these resources.

 Don’t be intimidated to create your own gallery wall.
 If you hate it, it only takes about 5 minutes to patch the wall and start over.
 If you have a question about a gallery wall you want to hang, put your question in the comments.
 I love to see other people’s ideas.